mkvlrn/template-discordbot/README.md

 Runs the built project.

-### `yarn register <serverId>`, `yarn register global`

-Registers all bot commands in `./commands` to the specified discord server or globally.
-Read more [here](https://discordjs.guide/creating-your-bot/command-deployment.html#registering-slash-commands).

 ### `yarn test`, `yarn test:e2e`

 Runs tests with vitest.

 ### `yarn tidy`

 Runs biome in fix mode (only [safe fixes](https://biomejs.dev/linter/#safe-fixes)) to lint and format the project.
-Not only `./src`, but also all "loose" config files around root (js, ts, json, jsonc) or other directories.

 ### `yarn typecheck`

-Runs type checking using tsc and the `tsconfig.json` file, which is not the one used to build the project.
+Runs type checking using tsc.

 ## that tsconfig.json seems very strict and opinionated